eudoxia0/eudoxia0.github.io/_posts/2015-06-07-lisp-travis-coveralls.md

 ~~~

 In the `script` part, we load coveralls along with our testing framework, and
-then wrap the code that runs tests in the `with-coverage` macro:
+then wrap the code that runs tests in the `with-coveralls` macro:

 ~~~yaml
 script: